 Anyone Can Act

 Myth: Acting is about talent and talent is something you’re born with.
-Reality: Acting is a craft that anyone can learn—at any age.
+Reality: Acting is a craft that anyone can learn at any age.
 Acting is also a fun and deeply satisfying activity, and Washington has more opportunities for doing it than practically anywhere else.
 Take two hours on a Saturday and learn some fundamentals while having a great time with other people who want to explore different sides of themselves.
 Get in on the act!
-We also offer this class for any groups interested in a team-building experience or just a fun outing.
-Call 202-824-0449 to learn about scheduling and rates for private groups.
+We also offer this class for any groups interested in a fun outing.

 Email email@example.com to learn more about group rates.

 MaryBeth Wise is an actor, teacher and narrator of audio books.
 Her acting credits include How to Write a New Book for the Bible at Round House Theatre, Body Awareness at Theater J, Frozen at Studio Secondstage, The Importance of Being Earnest at Arena Stage, The Mineola Twins at Woolly Mammoth Theatre, Midwives with Roundhouse Theatre, Perfect Pie and Piaf with Potomac Theatre Project, Vita and Virginia at Rep Stage, and numerous productions at Olney Theatre including Annie Sullivan in The Miracle Worker (Helen Hayes Award Nomination).
 She has performed with The Shakespeare Theatre, Ford's Theatre, The Kennedy Center, and The Folger Theatre.
 MaryBeth has toured nationally with the Kennedy Center and the National Players, and internationally with Music Tours, Inc. and USIA.
 She is a narrator of audio books for the Library of Congress, received her BA from Barry University, and holds an MFA in Acting from Catholic University.